Screening as part of Enzian’s 13+ Films of Halloween!

 3-time Academy award nominee Frank Darabont (THE SHAWSHANK REDEMPTION, THE GREEN MILE) assembles an iconic cast featuring: Marcia Gay Harden (MYSTIC RIVER), Toby Jones (HARRY POTTER), William Sadler (THE SHAWSHANK REDEMPTION), Andre Braugher (HOMICIDE: LIFE ON THE STREET) and future THE WALKING DEAD co-stars Laurie Holden and Jeffrey DeMunn in this timeless adaptation of the legendary Stephen King novella.

-About the speaker: Paul D. Reich, Ph.D., is Professor of English and Associate Dean of the College of Liberal Arts at Rollins College.
-His most recent publication—“Under the Influence: Adaption, Adultery, and Acceptance in Anton Chekhov’s Uncle Vanya and Ryusuke Hamagachi’s Drive My Car—appeared in the Spring/Summer 2024 issue of Comparative Drama.
+About the speaker: Dr. Paul D. Reich is the Associate Dean of the College of Liberal Arts at Rollins College.
+He teaches literature and media studies classes, including courses on Asian literature and film, contemporary television, and adaptation.
+His essay, “Under the Influence: Adaptation, Adultery, and Acceptance in Anton Chekhov’s Uncle Vanya and Ryusuke Hamaguchi’s Drive My Car,” has recently appeared in Comparative Drama.
+He has co-authored two essays on critically acclaimed television shows Westworld, The Handmaid’s Tale, and Watchmen

 Try one of our 13 Cocktails of Halloween, available at Eden Bar starting October 1: